flox/floxdocs/docs/concepts/environments.md

 ## Environment uses

 1. **Path environment**: An environment stored in a local directory.
-This environment is self contained in the `.flox` directory and can be reproduced by sharing the directory in version control or some other file sharing mechanism.
+    - This environment is self contained in the `.flox` directory and can be reproduced by sharing the directory in version control or some other file sharing mechanism.
-Path environments are created with [`flox init`][flox_init], referred to with the `--dir/-d` option on most CLI commands, and are commonly used for self-contained projects or different subprojects within a monorepo.
+    - Path environments are created with [`flox init`][flox_init], referred to with the `--dir/-d` option on most CLI commands, and are commonly used for self-contained projects or different subprojects within a monorepo.

-1. **Centrally managed environment**: An environment stored remotely on [FloxHub][floxhub_concept].
+2. **Centrally managed environment**: An environment stored remotely on [FloxHub][floxhub_concept].

+     - Centrally managed environments are created by running [`flox push`][flox_push] on a path environment.
-You can connect this to a project directory with [`flox pull ...`][flox_pull] or activate it directly with [`flox activate --remote ...`][flox_activate] for instant use.
+     You can connect a new project directory with an existing centrally managed environment with [`flox pull ...`][flox_pull] or you can activate the environment directly with [`flox activate --remote ...`][flox_activate] for instant use.
-Centrally managed environments enable multiple projects or systems to consume a shared environment that is versioned with [generations][generation_concept].
+     - Centrally managed environments enable multiple projects or systems to consume a shared environment that is versioned with [generations][generation_concept].
-Centrally managed environments are created by running [`flox push`][flox_push] on a path environment and are referred to with the `--remote/-r` option on most commands.
 They are commonly used as base environments for projects of similar tech stacks, for reproducing issues on specific systems, or to quickly share tools.
+    - To disconnect a centrally managed environment from FloxHub, run [`flox pull --copy`][flox_pull] instead of `flox pull`.
+    This will turn the environment back into a path environment.

 See the [sharing guide][sharing_guide] for a more thorough walk through about sharing and working with different types of environments.